Initiatives skill up workers in SMEs and manufacturing sector

 Previously a teacher for five years, Mr Ong switched to engineering in 2019 through his company's Professional Conversion Programme, under Workforce Singapore, for electronic engineers, where he gained new skills in radio frequency testing and instrumentation through classroom and online learning, and on-the-job training.

-Mr Ong said: “I have an engineering degree and had prior five-year experience as a senior associate engineer.
-I realised that semiconductors will only continue to become a bigger part of an average person’s life, with computers and technology becoming increasingly accessible and integrated in familiar products such as our mobile phones, personal computers and even cars.
-All these factors pushed me to make the career switch.”
+Mr Ong said: "I realised that semiconductors will only continue to become a bigger part of an average person's life, with computers and technology becoming increasingly accessible and integrated in familiar products such as our mobile phones, personal computers and even cars.
+All these factors pushed me to make the career switch."

 Taking the plunge to learn new skills lets workers see greater potential in themselves to adapt and learn, which can lead to good opportunities they would not have been able to grasp without those skills, said Mr Ong.